Explorations in Sustainability and Environmental Change

 - Diverse learning groups designed to capture synergistic opportunity and creativity.

-- Novel data generation and creative inquiry emphasized starting in year one and continuing through community-supported creative capstone works.
+- Novel data generation and creative inquiry emphasized starting in year one and continuing through the entire three year experience.

 - Opportunity to act as co-creators of the new house seminar education paradigm.